66 Participants Needed

 The trial requires that you do not change your current medication regimen for pain throughout the study.

-What data supports the effectiveness of this treatment for chronic low back pain?
+What prior data suggests that this mindfulness-based meditation is safe for older adults with chronic low back pain?

 This trial is for community-dwelling older adults aged 50 or above who have been experiencing moderate chronic low back pain daily or almost every day for the past three months.
 Participants should be able to speak and read English, not planning to change their pain medication during the study, and must have intact cognition.